ibm-cloud-docs/sap-ase-managed/access.md

 Access to SAP ASE Cloud Edition on IBM Cloud instances for users is controlled by the Cloud Identity and Access Management (IAM).
 {: shortdesc}

-Every user that accesses the `SAP ASE Cloud Edition on IBM Cloud` service in your account must be assigned an access policy with an IAM role.
-Review the following roles, actions, and more to help determine the best way to assign access to `SAP ASE Cloud Edition on IBM Cloud`.
+Every user that accesses the `SAP Adaptive Server Enterprise, Cloud Edition by IBM` service in your account must be assigned an access policy with an IAM role.
+Review the following roles, actions, and more to help determine the best way to assign access to `SAP Adaptive Server Enterprise, Cloud Edition by IBM`.

 The access policy that you assign users in your account determines what actions a user can perform within the context of the service or specific instance that you select.
-The allowable actions are customized and defined by the `SAP ASE Cloud Edition on IBM Cloud` service as operations that you are allowed to perform on the service.
+The allowable actions are customized and defined by the `SAP Adaptive Server Enterprise, Cloud Edition by IBM` service as operations that you are allowed to perform on the service.
 Each action is mapped to an IAM platform or service role that you can assign to a user.

 If a specific role and its actions don't fit the use case that you're looking to address, you can [create a custom role](/docs/account?topic=account-custom-roles&interface=ui#custom-access-roles) and pick the actions to include.
 {: tip}